-It occurred to me what the biggest contributor to climate change was while teaching a unit in our Permaculture Design Certificate (PDC) course.
-I was teaching a permaculture course unit called, “Trees and Their Energy Systems” AKA “We love trees!”.
-Our PDC course is held late July in southern Oregon where summer temperatures average the mid 90s˚F (35˚C).
-We teach under two large willow trees to avoid the direct heat of the sun.
-Its cool and comfortable in the shade under the old trees.
-If you step out into the direct sun, temperatures jump 12–15˚F .
+I figured out the cause of climate change while teaching a unit in our Permaculture Design Certificate (PDC) course, called, “Trees and Their Energy Systems” AKA “We love trees!”
+Our PDC is held late July in southern Oregon when temperatures average the mid-90s˚F (35˚C).
+We teach under two large willow trees to avoid the heat and direct sun.
+Under the old trees, it’s cool and comfortable in the shade.
+The soil under the tree is a cool moist 65˚F (18˚C).

 What Do the Numbers Show?

-We have removed forests and prairies from almost 60 percent (2) of all land for human habitation.
-In other words, we have turned the heat up 10–15˚F (3) on 60 percent of the land.
+We have removed forests and prairies from almost 60 percent of all land for human habitation.
+In other words, we have turned the heat up 10–15˚F on 60 percent of the land.
 Deforestation is literally a radiator on 18 percent of the total earth’s total surface.
 Heat islands caused by deforestation are concentrated on the equator where the sun’s rays land most directly.
-Interestingly, 18 percent x 13˚F is 2.3 percent, close to the one percent increased average global surface temperature over the last century(4).
+Interestingly, 18 percent x 13˚F is 2.3 percent, close to the one degree ˚C increased average global surface temperature over the last century.

 All forests and fields are not equal in their benefits.
-I estimate when you walk from a modern immature woods into the old growth redwoods, the temperature drops 10˚F in the summer, the humidity increases 10 percent and the oxygen level increase a few percent.
+I estimate when walking from a modern immature woods into the old growth redwoods, the temperature drops 10˚F in the summer, the humidity increases 10 percent and the oxygen level increase a few percent.
 The bottom line is that the climate benefit of a plantation of 30′ (9m) trees is insignificant compared to a forest of 200′ (61m) old growth trees.
-It’s like comparing a dog to an elephant.
+This is like comparing a dog to an elephant.

 Deforestation heats the planet four ways: